BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

         pointers: "cityAnswer" # (5)!
 ```

 1. This `NPC_option` points to multiple `player_options`.
 This allows the player to choose.
-The names of the `player_options` must be comma seperated.
+The names of the `player_options` must be comma separated.
 2. The `whoAmI` `npc_option` points to me.
 3. Gets pointed on by the `whoAmI` `npc_option`.
 4. Points to the `islandAnswer` `NPC_option`.